-Digital communications and social media have had a tremendous impact on our ability to maintain focus and attention, and that’s a major challenge for nonprofits who produce long-form content like research reports and policy papers.
+Digital communications and social media have had a tremendous impact on our ability (or lack thereof!) to maintain focus and attention, and that’s a major challenge for nonprofits who produce long-form content like research reports and policy papers.
 We are awash in content that’s fragmented and comes at us fast.
 Distractions are everywhere and, for nonprofits, creating awareness and deepening engagement with complex issues can feel like an uphill battle.
 Turns out, the best new ideas to help nonprofits engage audiences with complex ideas and long-form content are time-tested principles that we’ve used to activate our imaginations since, well, the dawn of recorded history.
 Strategies for nonprofit storytelling are essential tools in the social impact communications toolbox, and with good reason.
 Because storytelling is essential to how we understand our world.

 The old thinking goes that people online don’t read.
 Turns out, that simple truth isn’t the truth at all.
 Studies show that when it comes to audience engagement, long-form content performs better than shorter content.
 So, while we may live in a world dominated by tweets and short bursts of commentary, design strategies for long-form content engagement are more important than ever—especially for nonprofits.
 Because when your mission revolves around a complicated issue, is connected to a problem in a far-away place or the distant future, or is just removed from the concerns of people’s everyday lives, maintaining audience engagement is inherently more difficult.
 This challenge is even more significant for think tanks and research-driven nonprofits who often publish jargon-filled content.
 So, how can nonprofits apply the fundamental principles of storytelling to deepen audience engagement, even with the most complex content?
 Just follow some basic principles that storytellers have used for years.